YellowOnion/steam-runtime-tools/THIRD-PARTY.md

 libraries:

 - libelf.so.1 from Red Hat elfutils: [GPL-2.0-or-later][] with linking
   exception.
-See libelf.txt.
+See elfutils.txt.

 - libz.so.1 from zlib: [Zlib][] license.
-See libz.txt.
+See zlib.txt.

 Complete source code can be obtained from the same place as pressure-vessel, or from